 In the past, the idea of a 'job for life' saw people staying with the same company for decades, or even their whole working life.
 These days, the trend is for increased job mobility.
-It's not uncommon for people to move employers every 3-5 years - with one study suggesting three in 10 UK employees change employers every year.
-Factors such as technological advancements, economic shifts and changing workplace expectations mean that the traditional idea of ‘job security’ has changed.
+It's not uncommon for people to move employers every three to five years - with one study suggesting 3 in 10 UK employees change employers every year.
+Factors such as technological advancements, economic shifts and changing workplace expectations mean that the traditional idea of job stability has changed.

 Career resilience is the ability to adapt, grow and continue progressing even in the face of adversity.
 These days, technology is disrupting and reinventing the way businesses operate, and world events often bring sudden changes without warning.
 We can't change these things, but we can change how we respond.